Surajnpfr/Surajnpfr/README.md

 ### 🚀 Featured Ventures & Projects

-#### ⚖️ LegalAI
-* An intelligent application built to streamline legal workflows, leveraging modern language models and AI frameworks to assist in document synthesis, contract analysis, and localized legal research.

 #### 📦 StartupSupplies
 * An infrastructure and supply-chain hub engineered to support emerging tech teams and startups with essential resource provisioning, deployment assets, and vendor management logic.